laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-19/day-1/lecture-materials/group-git-exercise.md

 2. Post a thread in slack asking your group members to share their github usernames

 3. Add your group mates as "collaborators" in github.
-Go to demo-project > Settings > Collaborators > search for their username
+Go to demo-project > Settings > Collaborators.
+Search for their username and add them.

-4. Clone down your new repo and add a new file called index.js
+4. Clone down your new repo and add a new file called **index.js**

-5. Add a new line at the top of index.js on line 1.
+5. Add a new line at the top of **index.js** on line 1.

   ```js
   let myVar = "a"